yupaulk/JOBS/README.md

 It is developed and maintained by Lida Wang at [Dajiang Liu's Group](https://dajiangliu.blog).

 ## Installation
 The package is hosted on github, which allows installation and update to be very easy.
-First, make sure you have the dplyr, data.table, and tidyr packages installed.
+First, make sure you have the dplyr, data.table, tidyr, R.utils, pracma, and quadprog packages installed.

 ```
 install.packages("devtools")